janeAnezi/LetsReact/README.md

 # UseState is a react hook that "creates state variable" that helps us to track state in components and updates the user interface.

-# UseEffect is used to create other side effects like ....
+# useEffect Hook is used to create other side effects like ....
 **** Fetching data from APIs
 **** Setting timers
 **** Handling local storage